Keisei Bus: Routes

 Seat reservations are not enabled on TYO-NRT services (excluding some services departing from Kajibashi Parking).
 When departing from Kajibashi Parking, board the buses 20 minutes prior to departure.
 Some services departing from Ginza Station do not stop at Tokyo Station.

 Seat reservations are required on buses departing from Narita Airport.
 Reservations can be made at the tickets counter of Narita Airport.
 However, for early morning and the late evening buses, fares are paid with cash or IC Card when boarding the bus.

-Keisei Town Bus

-The Keisei Town Bus Inc. (京成タウンバス株式会社, Keisei Taun Basu Kabushiki-gaisha) is a bus company that demerged from the Funabashi Office.

-Outline

-This company was established on 12 May 2000 by splitting from Keisei Electric Railway, and started operating bus routes transferred from Keisei Bus on 16 February 2001.